jhall5694/spin_up_utility/README.md

     - open a cmd window as admin
     - navigate to the downloaded directory, e.g., ->> cd "path/to/the/downloaded/directory"
     - run spin_up_utility main.py file via command "python main.py"

-## Description
-- This utility provides multiple features for working with local TCP instances

 ## Prerequisites
 - This utility requires that the TCP folder be located at: C:/Program Files (x86)/TimeClock Plus 7.0/